Founder of Italy's fashion house Missoni dies at 92

 Their designs caught the attention of a fashion world that was turning away from high fashion towards "ready-to-wear" styles and they made a high-profile collaboration in 1965 with designer Emmanuelle Kahn.

-"We tried to break the rules...we lived in very favourable times because it was the beginning of what then came to be called Pret-a-Porter," Rosita said.
+"We tried to break the rules...we lived in very favorable times because it was the beginning of what then came to be called Pret-a-Porter," Rosita said.

 The Missonis tore up the rule book in 1967 with what become known as the "battle of the bras".

-Rosita had told models to remove their bras before sending them onto the runway at a major show in Florence so that the colours of the bras would not show through the knitwear.
+Rosita had told models to remove their bras before sending them onto the runway at a major show in Florence so that the colors of the bras would not show through the knitwear.

 But the bright lights at the shows made the outfits transparent.
 The Missonis were not invited back but the incident became a cause celebre and soon afterwards Missoni appeared on the covers of international fashion magazines including Vogue, Elle and Marie Claire.